com-480-data-visualization/datavis-project-2022-ck/milestones/milestone1.md

 ## Dataset

-In the project, we use the data source *cryptocompare* [1](https://www.cryptocompare.com/), which provides various infor- mation related to crypto-currency and several free APIs to access the data.
+In the project, we use the data source *cryptocompare* [1](https://www.cryptocompare.com/), which provides various information related to crypto-currency and several free APIs to access the data.
 The main reason of using this data source is its high quality: most **numeric** data are cleaned and there is no need to pre-process the dataset for data like price.
 They also provide daily **news** data which our text analysis are based on.